Techartflowio/com.unity.render-pipelines.universal/Documentation~/upgrade-guide-2022-1.md

     normalizedScreenSpaceUV)
     ```

 To support SSAO in custom shader, add the `DepthNormals` Pass and the `_SCREEN_SPACE_OCCLUSION` keyword the the shader.
-For example, see `Lit.shader`.
+For an example, check `Lit.shader`.

 If your custom shader implements custom lighting functions, use the function `GetScreenSpaceAmbientOcclusion(float2 normalizedScreenSpaceUV)` to get the `AmbientOcclusionFactor` value for your lighting calculations.